NumericalMax/196-algorithm/README.md

 ./main
 ```
 ## Approach
-Given a number n we iteratively reassign n as the sum of previous n and the reverse of previous n until n is a palindrome.
+Given a number n we iteratively reassign to n the sum of n and the reverse of n until n is a palindrome.

 Example Given:
 ```